matf-racunarska-grafika/matf-racunarska-grafika.github.io/README.md

 "Give someone state and they'll have a bug one day, but teach them how to represent state in two separate locations that have to be kept in sync and they'll have bugs for a lifetime." [-ryg](https://twitter.com/rygorous/status/1507178315886444544)

-## Prijava za izlazak na ispit u roku JUN1
+## JUN1
 Drage koleginice i kolege,
-Radi bolje organizacije ispita molimo vas da se prijavite za izlazak na ispit preko sledećeg [formulara](https://forms.gle/jYmMsmZJp1c5CX2D9) samo ukoliko ste sigurni da izlazite na ispit.
-Prijava će biti otvorena do nedelje 09.06. u 20:00.
+Ispit će biti održan u N salama u utorak 11.06. sa početkom u 13:00.

 ## Bodovi projekata JUN